RIMS-Code/RIMSSchemeDrawer/docs/install.md

 After downloading,
 simply run the file.

+!!! tip
+    We recommend that you try out our latest release candidate!
+    The main difference to the future full release is, that it currently does not include an operating system installer.
+    However, you will be able to run the software by simply double-clicking the executable.

 !!! note
     The files are not signed and you might get a warning from your operating system.